 I think I have tried every email provider available for bloggers!
 (Seriously – it is ridiculous!)

-To give you the visual – I have used Get Response, Aweber, Infusionsoft, Kartra, Active Campaign, and Convertkit.
+To give you the visual – I have used Get Response, Aweber, Infusionsoft, Kartra, and Convertkit.
 I think that’s it!
 I almost made the move to Ontraport once as well, having extensive conversations with their sales team to prepare for the change!

 Why so many?